digital-engineering/airbnb-scraper/README.md

-# Airbnb Spider: Airbnb advanced search using Scrapy
+# Nomad Airbnb: Airbnb advanced search for digital nomads using Scrapy

 ## Intro

-I tend to travel a lot, and for big cities Airbnb just doesn't seem to cut it.
-I didn't want to have to write this script, but there is no way to do any sort of advanced Airbnb search by default, and they limit you to 300 results per search which means it is a chore to see their entire inventory.
+I travel a lot, and I love using Airbnb to find short term rentals.
+Their search is pretty good, but sometimes I find it lacking.
+For instance, you can't do a full text search, and they limit you to 300 results per search which means it is a chore to see their entire inventory.

 Luckily, they make it easy by storing most of their listing data in big javascript objects at the bottom of the page in some meta HTML tags.
-Of course, if this were to change, the script would have to be modified to work with their new DOM.

 ## Example Usage